sarkis1997/frontend-data/README.md

 3. Open the complete file in your code editor of choice.

 ## The assignment
-The assignment was to make a data visualisation which uses real data that is fetched from a server. \
+The assignment was to make a interactive data visualisation which uses external data. \
 The visualisation should be made with D3 and plain HTML, CSS and JavaScript.

 ## Concept